Your Journey From a Piggy Bank to the Real Deal

 If you have a few thousand — or even a few hundred — dollars to your name, you definitely don’t want to carry it around everywhere you go.

 But you may also have reservations about stashing it away in your home.
 Financial institutions — banks, credit unions or online banks — offer a safe alternative place for you to put your money without fear of theft.
 Plus, you can access it from practically anywhere in the nation (and in most other countries) with your debit card or with a check.

-Most banks are backed by the Federal Deposit Insurance Corporation (FDIC), which insures all deposits for up to $250,000.
-The same protection is offered by credit unions under the National Credit Union Share Insurance Fund (NCUSIF), which also insures all deposits up to $250,000.
+Banks are backed by the Federal Deposit Insurance Corporation (FDIC), which insures all deposits per account for up to $250,000.
+The same protection is offered by credit unions under the National Credit Union Share Insurance Fund (NCUSIF), which also insures all deposits per account up to $250,000.

-You probably won’t build a ton of wealth by having your funds sitting in a bank account, since the interest rates are so low.
+You probably won’t generate a ton of wealth by having your funds sitting in a bank account, since the interest rates are so low.
 However, regularly stowing funds away will enable you to accumulate a large enough amount to start investing and building wealth.
 Keep in mind, financial institutions do offer some interest on your money in a checking account or high-yield savings account.
 Also be mindful of account service fees.
 Many financial institutions offer no-fee accounts to students.

 What Banks Offer